 “Because he was a street rat.”

 She nodded, though she felt as if it were a lie.
-She and Patch described their Coriy experiences as living on the street, and while semi-accurate, they never had lived in a cubby.
+She and Patch described their Coriy experiences as living on the street, and while semi-accurate, they never resided in a cubby.
 Patch had rented a single room in a run-down inn with the money he made as a rebel.
-They honed their chasing skills together, but he had already trained to that end, and she mostly played catch-up.
-It still confounded her, that he willingly took her in and taught her what he knew, because nearly all others would have left her to the mercies of the streets, refusing to get involved with a disheveled girl wearing a once-nice dress and ragged shoes.
+They honed their chasing skills together, but since he already trained to that end, she had mostly played catch-up.
+It still confounded her, that he willingly took her in and taught her the art of the chase, because nearly all others would have left her to the mercies of the streets, refusing to get involved with a disheveled girl wearing a once-nice dress and ragged shoes.

 The Eaves appeared to have even more people, and Lapis scanned the crowd for any odd ones before she turned to the table.
 Rin and Lyet joined the readers while Midir listened as Phialla and Ness explained their pottery business to him.
-Neassa sat opposite, smiling softly and drinking from a large, steaming teacup.
+Neassa sat opposite, smiling and drinking from a large, steaming teacup.
 Ciaran stood against the wall, holding one as well, and they looked no worse for their tunnel trip.
-Some of the rats regarded them skeptically, but the majority took her ‘be nice and nicer’ to heart.
+Some of the rats regarded them skeptically, but the majority took her ‘be nice and nicer and then some’ to heart.

 “Patch said everything went fine,” she whispered.
 Ciaran nodded and sipped his drink.